 In the Tamron 17-50, we have a very useful tool.
 Since it is small and light, we can take it everywhere.
 Since it is fast (f/2.8), we can use it in low light and indoors - and to stop action.
 Since it has very good image quality, we can use it for important shots.
 This list along with a nice general-purpose focal length range fills the requirements of a huge range of photographic opportunities (I'll let you think of them).
 For the price, the Tamron 17-50 is a bargain lens.

 Review note: Do not confuse the Tamron 17-50mm f/2.8 XR Di II Lens with the Tamron 17-50mm f/2.8 XR Di II VC Lens.
-The older non-VC lens has superior image quality.
+The older non-VC lens (this model) has superior image quality.

 Bringing you this site is my full time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan